wavesplatform/docs.wavesplatform/docs/en/ride/advanced/dapp-to-dapp.md

 In Standard library version 5, a callable function result is a [Tuple](https://docs.waves.tech/en/ride/data-types/tuple) of two elements:

 1. List of script actions.
-2. Return value.

-Return is passed to the invoking function and assigned to an strict variable.
+2. Return value that is passed to the invoking function.

 Example: